fashion glossary

 flannel

-Similar to toweling, short-pile sportswear fabrics were common in the 1970s, especially shorts.
+Similar to toweling, short-pile sportswear fabrics, especially shorts, were standard in the 1970s.

 Footwear